-Composite Pmi in Japan averaged 50.15 points from 2013 until 2020, reaching an all time high of 54.10 points in January of 2014 and a record low of 25.80 points in April of 2020.
+Composite PMI in Japan averaged 50.01 points from 2013 until 2022, reaching an all time high of 54.10 points in January of 2014 and a record low of 25.80 points in April of 2020.
 This page provides - Japan Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Japan Composite Pmi - values, historical data and charts - was last updated on October of 2020. source: Markit Economics
+Japan Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Composite Pmi in Japan is expected to be 50.30 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in Japan to stand at 52.10 in 12 months time.
-In the long-term, the Japan Composite Pmi is projected to trend around 51.20 points in 2021 and 52.00 points in 2022, according to our econometric models.
+Composite PMI in Japan is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Composite PMI is projected to trend around 52.00 points in 2023, according to our econometric models.